rticommunity/dds-rtps/README.md

 ## Report

-The script will generate a report file in JUnit (xml).
+The script generates a report file in JUnit (xml).

-> **Note**: to visualize the report in a more friendly-human way you can use `junit-viewer`: \
+> **Note**: to visualize the report in a more friendly way you can use `junit-viewer`: \
 > `junit-viewer --results=<xml_name> --save=<html_name>`

-The report file will contain some items:
+The report file contains the following items:
 * **Test Suites**
     * The headers inside the report.
     * They have some items: